Had to be

 As hippological wonder

-the portrait of the Promnitz trouvaille, conceivably painted already during the return, was entrusted to Ridinger as first resort for such for instantaneous documentation within his running series of zoological case examples as sheet 38 (Thienemann + Schwarz 280, “The six horses contained in this collection later had been sold also separately”) of the Representation of the Wondrous Stags and Other Animals.
+the portrait of the Promnitz trouvaille, conceivably painted already during the return, was entrusted to Ridinger as first resort for such for instantaneous documentation within his running series of zoological case examples as sheet 38 (Thienemann + Schwarz 280, “The six horses contained in this collection later had been sold also separately”) of the Representation of the Most Wondrous Deer and Other Animals.

 Baron von Löwenstern, closely connected with the court at Darmstadt and active also as poet and composer, was, like Goethe, an amateur artist with nonetheless a most extensive painted œuvre